TeYuanLiu/teyuanliu.github.io/content/blog/development-cycle.md

 ## Development cycle

-1. Create user stories based on requirements (plan).
+1. Create development tasks based on requirements (plan).
+1. Prioritize development tasks based on impact to engineer hour cost ratio, achieving high Return-On-investment (ROI).
+1. Synchronize with customers on the tradeoff between time and feature quality/quantity, and delivery deadlines.
-1. [Pick up user stories from the backlog based on prioritization](@/blog/development-cycle.md#prioritization) and put them into a sprint of a two-week development cycle.
+1. Pick up development tasks from the backlog and put them into a two-week sprint.
 1. Develop and commit the source code into the code repository (code).
     -   Prefer many small Pull Requests (PR) over one large PR.
         -   Choose among feature addition, bug fix, and refactoring but not two or more.